The Trade Desk: Public company, 2016–present

-Post-IPO growth

-In 2017, The Trade Desk integrated connected TV buying and measurement directly into its platform; acquired marketing insights firm AdBrain; and partnered with fraud prevention firm White Ops to block fraudulent ad traffic prior to purchase.
+On September 21, 2016, The Trade Desk became a public company.
+The company reached a market cap of US$40 billion by 2021.
+The Trade Desk integrated connected TV buying and measurement directly into its platform in 2017; acquired marketing insights firm AdBrain.
 The firm also improved transparency in programmatic buying by enabling buyers to see all selling or reselling parties to a bid request.

-In 2018, the firm launched its programmatic ad buying platform in China, to Chinese media companies, such as Alibaba, Tencent and Baidu Exchange Services.
+In 2018, the firm launched its programmatic ad buying platform in China, which provides partnership access between marketers and Chinese media companies, such as Alibaba, Tencent and Baidu Exchange Services.
 It also launched new AI tools: an AI forecasting engine named Koa, a new user interface, new tools for mapping strategies called The Trade Desk Planner, and a proprietary global user identity resolution tool called Unified ID.

 In 2019, Amazon opened connected TV (CTV) Apps integrated with Amazon Publisher Services, enabling the purchase of ad inventory for third-party TV content provider The Trade Desk, through Amazon Fire TV devices.

-In September 2019, The Trade Desk launched an advertising campaign, "Media for Humankind", to position itself as a "more transparent digital advertising" alternative to Google and Facebook.
+That September, The Trade Desk launched an advertising campaign, "Media for Humankind", to position itself as a "more transparent digital advertising" alternative to Google and Facebook.

 In mid-2020, Unified ID 2.0 (UID 2.0) launched as a second iteration to leverage a post-cookie internet using encrypted email and phone number data to create a secure identity standard.
 The identity resolution software was adopted by Disney and Paramount, as well as by major advertisers, including Procter & Gamble and Unilever.

 In early 2022, The Trade Desk launched OpenPath, granting advertisers direct access to its premium digital advertising inventory.
 Publishers using OpenPath include Conde Nast, Reuters, and The Washington Post.
+The Trade Desk launched Kokaia, a new media buying platform that integrates advances in distributed AI, measurement, and deep learning algorithms with digital media buying, in June 2023.

 In March 2024, NBCUniversal announced that its broadcast content for the Paris 2024 Summer Olympics would be available, in partnership with The Trade Desk, to online automated programmatic marketers, for the first time.
+That May, Netflix announced its first expansion of its advertising partnerships to include The Trade Desk, Magnite, and Google DV360 (formerly DoubleClick).

-The company has consistently been named to annual lists by, among others, Fortune magazine, and was included with the Forbes Global 2000 in 2022.
+TTD announced OpenSincera, in May 2025, an API to generate metadata on advertising quality and the health of the digital advertising supply chain.
+That year, TTD also added a "Deal Desk" to its Kokai platform, designed for advertisers to manage deals directly with publishers.
+The Trade Desk was added to the S&P 500 Index in July 2025.
+It has consistently been named to annual lists by, among others, Fortune magazine.
+It was included in the Forbes Global 2000 in 2022, and ranked 22nd on TIMEs "America’s Growth Leaders of 2026" list.

-In May 2024, Netflix announced its first expansion of its advertising partnerships to include The Trade Desk, Magnite, and Google DV360.